Project scope and technology

-To collect the feedback to the code we were using GitLab issues and Slack.
+To collect the feedback on the code we were using GitLab issues and Slack.
 Perfect combo for this project.

 The Client has approached us with a business problem that looked complex and having a lot of edge cases.
 The algorithm and metrics we proposed not only helped the Client understand their processes better, but also quantify and measure the outcomes.
 Implementation was a breeze.

 The result of the project is a prototype of a heuristic system that actively allocates patients and shortens the waiting time for an appointment.

 Thanks to the system the efficiency of the clinic will be increased and "empty slots" will be minimized, which will allow to serve more patients and achieve higher profits.

 Doctors are also satisfied with the new system: they do not wait for absent patients and are more productive.

 The system has also implemented control visits and promotions, which additionally help to fill the clinic calendar.